How to remove floor tiles from concrete

 Once the grout lines have been scored, you can use a chisel and a hammer to carefully chip away at the grout.
 Start at one end of the grout line and work your way along, applying light pressure to avoid causing any damage.
 Be sure to wear safety goggles and gloves to protect yourself while performing this task.

-See also How to remove wild refill
+See also How to play pontoon

 If the grout proves to be particularly stubborn, you can also try using a grout removal solution.
 There are many commercially available products that are specifically designed to help dissolve and remove grout.
 Follow the instructions on the product carefully and apply it to the grout lines.
 Allow the solution to sit for the recommended amount of time, and then use a grout brush or an old toothbrush to scrub away the softened grout.